err0r-guy/revanced-documentation/Building-ReVanced-Patches.md

 # ReVanced Patches

-Fork of the repository for all ReVanced patches ([original here](https://github.com/ReVancedTeam/revanced-cli))
+* Fork of the repository for all ReVanced patches ([original here](https://github.com/ReVancedTeam/revanced-cli))

-Assuming you have built [patcher](https://github.com/CriticalRange/revanced-patcher)
+Assuming you have built [ReVanced Patcher](https://github.com/CriticalRange/revanced-cli/wiki/Building-ReVanced-Patcher)

 If you didn't, go ahead and do it since it will be required to build this project